GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 ## Conclusion

-I couldn't be more excited about the pace of improvement of rendering on the web and Chromium, a pace that I expect will continue to accelerate in coming years as we are able to build on top of the solid basis of RenderingNG.
+I couldn't be more excited about the rate of improvement of rendering on the web and Chromium.
+I expect the pace will continue to accelerate in coming years as we are able to build on top of the solid basis of RenderingNG.

 Stay tuned for many more future posts that will go into a lot more detail about the new architecture,